10 Must-Haves for Your Interior Design Website

 Your website doesn’t need to be the fanciest on the internet—but it does need to reflect your brand, serve your clients, and support your business goals.
 Think of it as your hardest-working team member, quietly converting visitors while you’re busy designing dream homes.

-So whether you're building from scratch or refreshing your current site, come back to this list to make sure the foundations are strong.
-Because when your website is doing its job, you can spend more time doing yours—beautifully.
+So whether you're building from scratch or refreshing your current site, come back to this list to ensure the foundations are strong.
+When your website is doing its job, you can spend more time doing yours—beautifully.

 We’ve got a website that’s perfect for you.
-Our collection of website templates are tailored to meet every creative need.
-Check out our ready-to-use website templates and our semi-custom websites designed specifically for interior designers—fully customizable, mobile-friendly, and infused with the same polish you'd bring to any home.
+Our collection of website templates is tailored to meet every creative need.
+Check out our ready-to-use website templates and our semi-custom websites designed specifically for interior designers.
+They are fully customizable, mobile-friendly, and infused with the same polish you'd bring to any home.
 Let your website be your secret marketing weapon.